edgedb/easy-edgedb/chapter10/index.md

 - Whitby: 14400
 - Bistritz (Bistrița): 9100

+Now let's do a migration.

-Inserting Whitby is easy enough:
+Whitby is the only one of the five that isn't in our database already.
+Inserting it is easy enough:

 ```edgeql
 insert City {